Berenice02/ProbabilisticRobotics/README.md

 The error in this case is a $6 \times 1$ vector containing the differences between each element (4 rotational and 2 translational ones) of the two relative motions (estimated and measured).
 The Jacobian is computed consequently.

-The second method is the chosen one, i.e. the one that produce the results in the graphs.
+The second method is the chosen one, i.e. the one that produces the results in the figures.
 It is described in the following.

 ### Measurements
 We don't have direct measurements that relates subsequent poses.
-However, we can retrieve them by using the (noisy) odometry.
+However, we can easily retrieve them by using the (noisy) odometry.
 Indeed, the relative motion between two subsequent poses $T_0, T_1$ can be measured as:
-$rel_T = T_0^{-1} \cdot T_1$
+$rel_T = T_0^{-1} \cdot T_1$.
 Therefore, the measurements for adding a pose-pose constraint were retrieved by computing the relative motion from the odometry poses.

 Then, I choose to use only the translational part of this relative motion, in particular computing the norm (magnitude) of the translation vector.
 In other word, I considered the (scalar) euclidean distance of the displacement as measurement.

 #### Predictions
-The prediction is computed by computing the relative motion and then the norm of its translational part.
+The prediction is computed by computing the relative motion between subsequent poses and then the norm of its translational part.

 #### Error
 The error in this case is a scalar containing the difference between the two computed norms (estimated and measured).